TCP vs UDP – What’s the Difference?

 This process can be understood with the example of a telephone call where both the users have to get connected first over a session before they can exchange the messages or ideas.
 On the other hand, we have UDP, which is connection-less as it doesn’t go through any process and can directly send the data to the recipient.

-- TCP is a reliable protocol as it provides the reliability of the delivery of packets to the receiver as a connection is built before data transmission.
+TCP is a reliable protocol as it provides the reliability of the delivery of packets to the receiver as a connection is built before data transmission.
 On the other hand, with UDP, we don’t get any surety whether the data was delivered or not; hence, we call it unreliable.

 TCP guarantees data delivery in the same sequence as the sender sent it.
 If the segments are received in the wrong order, TCP reorders them.
 In UDP, there is no such guarantee of the order of segments when they reach the destination.

 TCP is considered a heavy-weight protocol because of all the responsibilities it performs.
 The connection establishment requires the exchange of 3 packets before any data can be exchanged.
 TCP also handles reliability and congestion and is a heavy-weight protocol with a header size of 20 bytes.

 UDP is lightweight as there are no such needs for connection establishment.
 UDP doesn’t handle the ordering, reliability, etc., while data delivery; hence it ends up being a lightweight protocol with a header size of 8 bytes.

 The speed of TCP is slower than the UDP as in UDP; there’s no error recovery mechanism.
 It is a best-effort protocol which simply means that it will not guarantee the delivery of data.

-- TCP works with flow control, ensuring that many packets are not transmitted over the connection to the receiver, whereas the UDP doesn’t follow a flow control mechanism.
+TCP works with flow control, ensuring that many packets are not transmitted over the connection to the receiver, whereas the UDP doesn’t follow a flow control mechanism.

-Question – Why is TCP and UDP used?
+Q3 – Why is TCP and UDP used?